prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 matchingNums //> [3, 4]
 ````

+This performs what is known as a "filtering" operation.

-We can use the `filter()` method to perform an inline filtering operation:
+We can use the `filter()` method to perform an inline filtering operation, without using an "if" statement:

 ```` js
 var nums = [1, 2, 3, 4]